h9896/NetMQAdapter/README.md

         server.SendData(sendMessage);
     };

-    // Receive event on client.
+    // Receive event on client
     client.Received += (s, e) =>
     {
         // Receive the response from the client socket